clearlinux/clear-linux-documentation/source/tutorials/php.rst

 .. note::

-   To enable an extension, you must install it, add it to the :file:`php.ini` file, and restart the :file:`php-fpm` service.
+   To enable an extension, you must install it, add it to the :file:`my-php.ini` file, and restart the :file:`php-fpm` service.
 However, some extensions may have configuration options, which will be documented by the extension maintainer.
 Add the options you need to the :file:`/etc/php.d/my-php.ini` file as described in the extension's documentation.
 Be sure to restart :file:`php-fpm` after changing the file.

 Configure PHP-FPM
 *****************

-The PHP-FPM configuration file is separate from the :file:`php.ini` file used by PHP. |CL| installs the default :file:`php-fpm.conf` file in /usr/share/defaults/php and this file will be overwritten with its default values during each software update.
+The PHP-FPM configuration file is separate from the :file:`php.ini` file used by PHP. |CL| installs the default :file:`php-fpm.conf` file in :file:`/usr/share/defaults/php` and this file will be overwritten with its default values during each software update.
 However, PHP-FPM requires that the configuration file exist in that location, and by design will not read configuration options from a different path.

 One solution to changing PHP-FPM configuration options in |CL| is to manually override the php-fpm.service unit in systemd to pass an explicit location to a custom :file:`php-fpm.conf` file.